belle2/basf2/tracking/doc/trackMatching.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-After running the TrackFinderMCTruthRecoTracksModule which creates Genfit Track Candidates from MC information (in the following called MC track candidates) and the "normal" track finder algorithm which uses hit information from the detector(in the following called PR track candidates), you can apply the MCRecoTracksMatcherModule, which creates relations between the two StoreArray s of track candidates by looking on the hit content.
+After running the TrackFinderMCTruthRecoTracksModule which creates Genfit Track Candidates from MC information (in the following called MC track candidates) and the "normal" track finder algorithm which uses hit information from the detector (in the following called PR track candidates), you can apply the MCRecoTracksMatcherModule, which creates relations between the two StoreArray s of track candidates by looking at the hit content.
-If the hit content of two track candidates has a non-zero intersection, a relation is created with the ration between the intersection number of hits to the total number of hits in the candidate as a weight (in both directions because the weight can be different as the total number of hits in a track can be different for MC and PR track candidates).
+If the hit content of two track candidates has a non-zero intersection, a relation is created with the ratio between the intersection number of hits and the total number of hits in the candidate as a weight (in both directions because the weight can be different as the total number of hits in a track can be different for MC and PR track candidates).
 The weights from PR to MC track candidates are called purity and from MC to PR track candidates efficiency.